JayaParmar/Fastbook-Lesson-Answers/_posts/mnist_basics.md

 The reason is performance.
 With a deeper model (that is, one with more layers) we do not need to use as many parameters; it turns out that we can use smaller matrices with more layers, and get better results than we would get with larger matrices, and few layers.

 ## Complete all the steps in this chapter using the full MNIST datasets (that is, for all digits, not just 3s and 7s).
 This is a significant project and will take you quite a bit of time to complete\!
 You'll need to do some of your own research to figure out how to overcome some obstacles you'll meet on the way.

+See the solution on https://github.com/JayaParmar/Deep-Learning/blob/master/mnist%200-9%20digits.ipynb Learner needs to be fixed for the error.